 The dictionary defines an introvert as a person primarily concerned with their own thoughts and feelings rather than with external things.
 The general opinion is that an introvert is a shy person who would rather not talk to anyone.
 But this is far from the truth.
 An introvert is actually a person who would rather not waste time talking unnecessary stuff to others.
 They draw strength from within.
 They don’t look outside for comfort or solace.
 You might think an introvert cannot aspire to become civil servants.
 This is a myth.
 Do you have an IAS dream and are you held back because you think you are an introvert?
 Worry not!
 Even introverts can become civil servants.
-Read on to know how.
+Read on to know the ways it can.

 First of all, you should know that an introvert doesn’t like small talk.
 He/she talks only if it has a purpose.
 Don’t get us wrong.
 They are not antisocial.
 They don’t hate people.
 Usually, they have very few friends but those they call friends would swear by their loyalty.

 Introversion and extroversion are aspects of people’s nature.
 These are traits which are hard put to change.
 Both can be used to one’s advantage.
 Extroverted people generally face no difficulty in talking to people and making friends.
 Introverts might find this a challenge because of their inherent trait of looking within oneself.
 As an IAS officer, you will need to talk to people and find out about the difficulties they face.
 You will also have to deal with a lot of different personalities on a daily basis.
 Being an introvert, you will be able to talk straight to people and get to the point right away.
 You won’t waste time indulging in chin-wagging.
 This can help you be effective and productive.

 Inherent advantages of being an introvert in IAS preparation: